Cinegy/Demo/README.md

 The first demo content posted, from the Hacking Cinegy TechCon 2016 demo - take a look to see how Michael managed to build a working scoreboard with Cinegy Type, a banana and an orange (banana and orange not included in GitHub).

+##TechCon 2017

+The content from the Hacking Cinegy TechCon 2017 demo - take a look to see how Alex managed to update Cinegy Type with data from Excel/RSS, controlled Air Playout from mobile phone and automatically uploaded video to Facebook from Cinegy Convert.

 ##Type RSS Controller

 This is a simple example application, which shows how to take an RSS feed and use it as a source to drive on-air branding.